 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements

-The Machine Tool Technology program covers two concepts: conventional machining and computer numerical control machining or CNC.
+In Computerized Manufacturing and Machining, you will learn about conventional machining and computer numerical control machining or CNC.
 You'll produce hands-on projects from blue prints and existing parts.
 Activities cover safe hands-on operation of all machine tool equipment, shop-related blueprint reading, and applied math.
 You'll also work with CAD/CAM software to create two and three dimensional programs for the CNC machines.
 There are many options depending on your interests.
 Check the catalog or see your advisor for a complete list of courses and descriptions.
 Use the contact info on this page to learn more!